 This course serves as a bridge between the preclinical and clinical phases of the program and emphasizes the total picture of the surgical patient.
 Students learn about health care departments outside the operating room that are integral to diagnosis and treatment of surgical conditions.
 Presentations by physicians and practitioners emphasize surgical procedures and perioperative care of the patient.
+Prerequisite: Successful completion of SUR 102.
 (Su) 2 credits